 Do you ever wake up in the middle of the night and feel so wide awake that you could go clean the kitchen?
 Or perhaps you just lie awake watching the clock?
 Waking up in the middle of the night feeling wide awake can be indicative of blood sugar issues and can make it hard to sleep through the night.
 Other issues make is it challenging to fall asleep.

 As you may know, the body requires a steady stream of blood sugar to keep the body functioning.
 If blood glucose levels drop too low during the night, the body releases the adrenal stress hormones like epinephrine and cortisol as an emergency blood-sugar-raising tactic which wakes you up and makes you feel wide awake.
 This surge of stress hormones spurs the liver to convert its stores of glycogen into glucose, raising blood glucose levels.

 The connection between sleep and blood sugar issues goes beyond the obvious fact that when you are tired, you will crave sugar and carbohydrates for quick energy.
 Researchers at Boston University School of Medicine found that as the amount of sleep decreases, blood sugar increases, escalating the issue.
 The study found that people who slept less than six hours a night experienced blood sugar problems, compared to those who slept for eight hours or more.

-This has to do in part with burning sugar versus fat for fuel.
-Humans are designed to burn fat during the sleep cycle because it burns long and slow, like a log on a campfire, in contrast to sugar and carbs which burn quickly, more like kindling on fire.
-Because of undetected blood sugar issues, many people never go into fat metabolism during the night.
+Insulin resistance and other undetected blood sugar issues prevent many people from activating their fat metabolism during the night.
 Instead, the body attempts to burn sugar and carbs until the supply runs out, causing blood sugar to plummet.
 This then triggers a epinephrine response, which, of course, can wake you up and make it tough to fall back to sleep.
 Many find themselves stuck in this vicious cycle of sleep deprivation raising blood sugar, and unstable blood sugar, in turn, compromising quality sleep.

 If you have two or more of the symptoms below, you might consider essential oils to support your blood sugar.

 If you wake up in the middle of the night due to blood sugar issues, Pancreas™ blend may be helpful.
 As you may know, the pancreas is responsible for moving glucose out of the bloodstream and into the cells.
 If blood sugar falls too low while you are sleeping, the body releases an emergency surge of epinephrine which spurs the liver to convert its stores of glycogen into glucose, raising blood glucose levels.
 The epinephrine surge feels like a kick of adrenaline and is what wakes you up.
 It is the job of the pancreas to kick into high gear to return blood sugar levels to normal.

 Ready to get started?
 Click the links below to order today: